lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-mouse dataset used here has Uniprot IDs stored as the `featureNames` (see `head(featureNames(hl))`) and the names of the vector of the mouse markers stored in (`mmus` markers) are also Uniprot IDs (see `head(mrk)` in the code chunk below), so it is straightforward to match names between the markers and the `MSnSet` instance using the `addMarkers` function.
+mouse dataset used here has Uniprot IDs stored as the `featureNames` (see `head(featureNames(hl))`) and the names of the vector of the mouse markers stored in (`mmus` markers) are also Uniprot IDs (see `head(mrk)` in the code chunk below, that displays the 6 first markers), so it is straightforward to match names between the markers and the `MSnSet` instance using the `addMarkers` function.

 \
 `    `\